6 min read

 Recordkeeping Tips

-Proper recordkeeping is crucial for accurately reporting your capital gains and losses on your tax return.
-Maintaining records of the sale price, purchase price, commissions or fees paid, and basis for each asset will help you calculate your net capital gain or loss.
-Additionally, it’s essential to retain records for at least five years after selling or disposing of an asset.
-This will ensure that you have the necessary documentation in case of an audit or other inquiries from the IRS.
+Accurate recordkeeping is vital for correctly reporting capital gains and losses on tax returns.
+Keeping detailed records of the sale price, purchase price, commissions, fees, and the basis of each asset aids in calculating the net capital gain or loss.
+Moreover, it's imperative to keep these records for a minimum of five years following the sale or disposal of an asset to provide necessary documentation in the event of an IRS audit or inquiry.

 At H&CO, our experienced team of tax professionals (CPAs) understands the complexities of income tax preparation and is dedicated to guiding you through the process.
 With a personalized approach, we help you navigate US and international income tax laws, staying up to date with the latest changes.